Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Application-Driven Learning and Forecasting

-The estimation method can be mathematically described through the following bilevel optimization problem (BOP): where, for $i\in \{a, p\}$, Note that the functions in \eqref{mod-main-mod} and \eqref{mod-main-rec} resemble the formulation of two-stage stochastic programs, in the sense that given a decision $z$ and an observation $y$, one determines the best corrective action $u$.
+Next, we specialize the above general model to a linear one, so, for $i\in \{a, p\}$ we have: Note that the functions in \eqref{mod-main-mod} and \eqref{mod-main-rec} resemble the formulation of two-stage stochastic programs, in the sense that given a decision $z$ and an observation $y$, one determines the best corrective action $u$.
 In that context, $c_i,\ q_i,\ W_i,\ b_i,\ H_i$ and $F_i$ ($i \in \{a,p\}$) are parameters defined according to the problem of interest.
 Note also that the uncertainty $y$ appears only on the right-hand side of the problems defining $Q_a$ and $Q_p$; this will be important for our convergence analysis and solutions methods.